brian6484/CSKnowledge/Language/Javascript/arrow function.md

 ```

 ## arrow function
-is like a lambda function where we put parameters in (brackets) and use a arrrow literally like => and declare
+is like a lambda function in py/java where we put parameters in (brackets) and use a arrrow literally like => and declare
 function body.

 ```js